meteor/meteor/content/collections.md

 After reading this guide, you'll know:

-1. What the different flavors of Mongo Collection in Meteor are, and how to use them.
+1. What the different flavors of MongoDB Collection in Meteor are, and how to use them.
 2. How to define a schema for a collection to control it's content.
 3. What considerations you should take when defining your collection's schema
 4. How to modify the content of a collection in a sensible way
 5. How to change the schema of your collection in a careful way.
 6. How to deal with relations between records in collections

-## Mongo Collections in Meteor
+## MongoDB Collections in Meteor

 At its core, a web application offers its users a view into, and a way to modify, a persistent set of data.
 Whether managing a list of todos, or ordering a car to pick you up, you are, at some level, fundamentally interacting with a permanent (if changing) data layer.

-In Meteor, that data layer is typically stored in the Mongo database engine.
-A set of data in Mongo is referred to as a "collection", and in Meteor, it's [collections](http://docs.meteor.com/#/full/mongo_collection) that forms the persistence layer.
+In Meteor, that data layer is typically stored in the MongoDB engine.
+A set of data in MongoDB is referred to as a "collection", and in Meteor, it's [collections](http://docs.meteor.com/#/full/mongo_collection) that forms the persistence layer.

 However, collections are a lot more than a way to store data.
 They also provide the core of the realtime, connected user experience that the best applications provide, and which Meteor makes easy to implement.